FULL STACK SOFTWARE ENGINEER

 Students typically work 10 to 14 hours a day during the program, 5 to 7 days a week.
 This intensity level is necessary to cover enough ground to prepare you for a career in software engineering.

 EVENING AND WEEKEND PROGRAM SCHEDULE

-The Full-stack Software Engineer: Evening and Weekend program covers the same curriculum as the Immersive program over 28 weeks.
+The Full-stack Software Engineering Evening and Weekend program covers the same curriculum as the Immersive program over 28 weeks.
 Classes are conducted remotely three evenings each week and all day on Saturday and feature a mix of lectures, presentations, and hands-on coding time.
 All students must be available for the duration of the program.
 Students will collaborate with their cohort throughout the program on projects and coding challenges.